ref-finance/ref-sdk/README.md

 - connection: connection to wallets, input { AccountId:"", isSignedIn:false } if wallet not connected.
 - defaultTokenIn: default token-in.
 - defaultTokenOut: default token-out.
+- referralId: You can get referral fee from every swap routed by your app.
+But make sure that your referral_id is in Ref's referral list.
+For the details, please check https://gov.ref.finance/t/contract-upgrade-1-7-0-referral-fee/823 .
 - transactionState: entry to input transaction states after you send transactions.
   - state: denote if last transaction is failed or successfull.
   - setState: used to change setState to interact with pop-up.